Piauí: Educational institutions

-Capybara

-Piauí is the only state in Brazil without capybaras.

 Economy

 Piauí is one of the poorest states of Brazil.
 The service sector is the largest component of GDP at 60.1%, followed by the industrial sector at 27.3%.
 Agriculture represents 12.6% of GDP (2004).
 Piauí exports include essential oils 19.5%, soybeans 17.1%, woven cotton 15.1%, cashews 12.6%, crustaceans 12.4%, and leather 8.3% (2002).

 Grupo Claudino is the largest industrial company with headquarters in the state.
 They have annual sales of around R$700 million.

 Transfers from the Federal government are estimated to represent around a third of state GDP.

 The state government has been involved in a number of initiatives to develop aspects of the state's economy.
 10,000-18,000 hectares of land worth a reported R$50 million was given to Brasil Biodiesel, a green energy company.
 The company suffered a number of setbacks and in 2009 said it was selling the land.
 A second biodiesel company, Piauí Ecodiesel Ltda, is reported to be receiving up to R$81.1 million of investment.

 The state has offered substantial tax benefits to agro-industrial companies.
 Bunge, Cargill and Algar now grow soy in the state.
 Suzano is to grow eucalyptus for pulp.
 These projects have been criticised by state environmental activists.

 According to research commissioned by SETUR, the state tourism authority, over one million tourists would visit Piauí in 2010.
 Estimates based on by CEPRO, the state statistics agency, suggest the actual figure is likely to fractional of this figure.
 The construction of an international airport at São Raimundo Nonato (Aeroporto Internacional Serra da Capivara) was criticised on the grounds that it could not function as an international airport because the runway was too short and because ANAC (the Federal aviation authority) was not involved in monitoring the project, so were unable to certify it as safe for international flights.

 There is some mining in the state, including South America's only opal mines at Pedro Segundo.
 Diamonds are mined by Gema do Piauí Mineração Ltda (Gemapi) and processed in the neighbouring state of Pernambuco in a joint-venture with Gitanjali Group (India).
 The state has significant deposits of nickel and iron ore.
 João Carlos Cavalcanti, a mining entrepreneur, and GME4 own the rights to the 800 million tonne PI4 iron ore deposit.
 A new railway bisecting the state may make this deposit economically viable.

 Share of the Brazilian economy: 0.5% (2004).